DerGuru/The-Resonant/Chapters/03-Part3-14-We did it.md

 Someone nearby gasped.
 Lina.

 She'd been sitting vigil.
 We knew without opening our eyes.
-Could sense her presence through residual resonance awareness.
+Could sense her presence—her pulse a steady rhythm through the stone floor, a warmth signature distinct from the chamber's cold geometry.
 Exhausted.
 Worried.
 Refusing to leave.

 We managed to move our hand.
 Just slightly.
 Enough.